WolfieEngine/CSE380-HW2-S23-SOLUTION/README.md

 * How much health the player has left
 * How much air the player has left
-* The current number of charges the player's laserbeam has
+* The current number of charges the player's laserbeam has It's up to you to propegate changes to the players state (health and air) to the HUD.

 ### Part 2.1 - Updating the Healthbar
 Inside the `PlayerController` class, there are two fields used to keep track of the current and maximum health of the player.
 When either the current or maximum health of the player changes, the HUD in the HW2Scene should be updated to reflect how much health the player has left.